Make-up & Hair Design BA (Hons)

 This course will teach you everything you need to know about the beauty industry, from products to publications, collaborating with creative directors and advertisers to working with high-profile clients.

-You’ll be able to create, refine and present your work in style with our extensive facilities and collaborate with peers.
 As you study, you'll develop your in-depth industry knowledge, practical skills and individual signature style so that, by the time you graduate, you’ll have a rich portfolio of work to set you up in your career.

 |Length of study||3 years full-time|